Gratuity Confusion: Does Less Than 240 Days Worked Affect 8-Year Eligibility?

 Dear Sir,

-While calculating of the gratuity payment, for a fraction of service in the last year, If the service is more than 6 months, it will be treated as one year.
+While calculating the gratuity payment, for a fraction of service in the last year, if the service is more than 6 months, it will be treated as one year.
+Therefore, if the service is 7 years and more than 6 months, the service for gratuity will be considered as 8 years for the calculation of the gratuity payment.

 fc.vadodara@nidrahotels.com

-D Gurumurthy has rightly mentioned if any employee whose joining date to exit date is 7 years and over 6 month is treated as 8 years of service.
-240 days of a year is calculated for those employees whose joining date to exit date is less than 5 years of continuous service.
-For example if an employee who has worked for 4 years and over 6 months but not over 240 days then the said employee is not entitled for Gratuity, as per my best knowledge.
+D Gurumurthy has rightly mentioned that if any employee's joining date to exit date is 7 years and over 6 months, it is treated as 8 years of service.
+240 days of a year are calculated for those employees whose joining date to exit date is less than 5 years of continuous service.
+For example, if an employee has worked for 4 years and over 6 months but not over 240 days, then the said employee is not entitled to Gratuity, to the best of my knowledge.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute